Frank Young (basketball): 2010

-For the 2010/2011 Season, Young signed for the Crailsheim Merlins in the German Pro A League.
+For the 2010–2011 season, Young signed for the Crailsheim Merlins in the German Pro A League.

 Coaching career

 Following the end of his playing career, Young entered the college coaching ranks.
 After stints on the West Virginia Wesleyan and North Florida staffs, Young accepted an assistant coach role at Presbyterian in June, 2017.

+Appalachian State

 On April 18, 2019, he was named assistant coach at Appalachian State by the new head coach Dustin Kerns, who Young served under while at Presbyterian.
+He was promoted to associate head coach for his last two seasons at Appalachian.

+Cleveland State

+On April 16, 2025, Young was named associate head coach at Cleveland State.